Crook, County Durham: Crook Nursery School

 Crook Nursery is an average-sized school that serves the immediate area.

 Primary

 Crook Primary School

 Crook Primary School was opened formally in 1950.

 A larger than average community school that shares a site with Crook Nursery School, it has a pupil capacity of 371.

-Marilyn Tempest – a teacher – retired after thirty years of employment on 30 April 2014 and received a standing ovation from the then current pupils and teachers.
-During an interview with The Northern Echo, she said "I have had the most wonderful time here, teaching is the best job in the world.".

 Hartside Primary School

 A smaller than average primary academy, it has a pupil capacity of 210.

 St Cuthbert's RC Primary School

 An average-sized primary academy, with a pupil capacity of 210.

 Culture

 Empire Electric Palace Theatre stage events including pantomimes.

 Crook Carnival is held in early July and features a parade, rides, stalls and live music.
 Crook's annual Winter Light Parade is held at the end of November and culminates with switching on the town's Christmas lights.

 Crookfest is a one day music festival held on the Sunday of the early May Bank Holiday weekend, across three stages, within Crook AFC's ground.

 Crook has a relatively large number of public houses and eateries for a town of its size.